-- 806 urn:epc:id:sgtin:0614141.112345.400 - 807 Grammar: - 808 SGTIN-URI ::= "urn:epc:id:sgtin:" SGTINURIBody - 809 SGTINURIBody ::= 2(PaddedNumericComponent ".") - 810 GS3A3Component - The number of characters in the two PaddedNumericComponent fields must total 13 - 812 (not including any of the dot characters). - The Serial Number field of the SGTIN-URI is expressed as a GS3A3Component, - which permits the representation of all characters permitted in the Application Identifier - 21 Serial Number according to the GS1 General Specifications.3 SGTIN-URIs that are - derived from 96-bit tag encodings, however, will have Serial Numbers that consist only - of digits and which have no leading zeros (unless the entire serial number consists of a - single zero digit).
-These limitations are described in the encoding procedures, and in - 819 Section 12.3.1. - 820 The SGTIN consists of the following elements: - The GS1 Company Prefix, assigned by GS1 to a managing entity or its delegates. - This is the same as the GS1 Company Prefix digits within a GS1 GTIN key.
-See - Section 7.1.2 for the case of a GTIN-8.
+- 761 SGTINURIBODY ::= 2(PaddedNumericComponent ".")
+GS3A3Component - The number of characters in the two PaddedNumericComponent fields must total 13 (not - including any of the dot characters). - The Serial Number field of the SGTIN-URI is expressed as a GS3A3Component, which - permits the representation of all characters permitted in the Application Identifier 21 Serial - Number according to the GS1 General Specifications.3 SGTIN-URIs that are derived from 96- - bit tag encodings, however, will have Serial Numbers that consist only of digits and which have - no leading zeros (unless the entire serial number consists of a single zero digit).
+These - limitations are described in the encoding procedures, and in Section 12.3.1. - 770 The SGTIN consists of the following elements: - The GS1 Company Prefix, assigned by GS1 to a managing entity or its delegates.
+This is the same as the GS1 Company Prefix digits within a GS1 GTIN key.
+See Section 7.1.2 for the case of a GTIN-8. - The Item Reference, assigned by the managing entity to a particular object class.
+The Item Reference as it appears in the EPC URI is derived from the GTIN by concatenating the Indicator Digit of the GTIN (or a zero pad character, if the EPC URI is derived from a GTIN-8, GTIN-12, or GTIN-13) and the Item Reference digits, and treating the result as a single numeric string.
+See Section 7.1.2 for the case of a GTIN-8. - The Serial Number, assigned by the managing entity to an individual object.
+The serial number is not part of the GTIN, but is formally a part of the SGTIN.